gofrs/flock/SECURITY.md

 ## Supported Versions

 We support the latest version of this library.
 We do not guarantee support of previous versions.

-If a defect is reported, it will generally be fixed on the latest version
-(provided it exists) irrespective of whether it was introduced in a prior version.
+If a defect is reported, it will generally be fixed on the latest version (provided it exists) irrespective of whether it was introduced in a prior version.

 ## Reporting a Vulnerability

-If you discover a vulnerability against this package, please report it in the issues tab with a `vulnerability` label.
-We will examine promptly.

-If you would like to disclose the vulnerability privately, you may reach the maintainers in our [channel](https://gophers.slack.com/archives/CBP4N9BEU) on the gophers slack.
+To report a potential security vulnerability, please create a [security advisory](https://github.com/gofrs/flock/security/advisories/new).

+For us to respond to your report most effectively, please include any of the following:

+- Steps to reproduce or a proof-of-concept
+- Any relevant information, including the versions used

 ## Security Scorecard

 This project submits security [results](https://scorecard.dev/viewer/?uri=github.com/gofrs/flock) to the [OpenSSF Scorecard](https://securityscorecards.dev/).

-### Actively Maintained

-One heuristic these scorecards measure to gauge whether a package is safe for consumption is an "Actively Maintained" metric.
-Because this library implements UUIDs, it is very stable - there is not much maintenance required other than adding/updating newer UUID versions, keeping up to date with latest versions of Go, and responding to reported exploits.
-As a result, periods of low active maintenance are to be expected.